pivot-access-ltd/bma-offline-docs/src/hardware-testing.md

 You can access the verbatim output from any test by selecting a machine, selecting the 'Hardware tests' page and clicking on the 'Log view' link in the 'Results' column for the specific test. rad-end

-rad-begin /deb/2.9/cli
-See [Commissioning and Hardware Testing Scripts](/t/commissioning-and-hardware-testing-scripts/2488) for more details on how these scripts work and how you can write your own. rad-end

-rad-begin /deb/2.9/ui
-See [Commissioning and Hardware Testing Scripts](/t/commissioning-and-hardware-testing-scripts/2489) for more details on how these scripts work and how you can write your own. rad-end

-rad-begin /deb/3.0/cli
-See [Commissioning and Hardware Testing Scripts](/t/commissioning-and-hardware-testing-scripts/3867) for more details on how these scripts work and how you can write your own. rad-end

-rad-begin /deb/3.0/ui
-See [Commissioning and Hardware Testing Scripts](/t/commissioning-and-hardware-testing-scripts/3868) for more details on how these scripts work and how you can write your own. rad-end

-rad-begin /snap/2.9/cli
-See [Commissioning and Hardware Testing Scripts](/t/commissioning-and-hardware-testing-scripts/2482) for more details on how these scripts work and how you can write your own. rad-end

-rad-begin /snap/2.9/ui
-See [Commissioning and Hardware Testing Scripts](/t/commissioning-and-hardware-testing-scripts/2483) for more details on how these scripts work and how you can write your own. rad-end

-rad-begin /snap/3.0/cli
-See [Commissioning and Hardware Testing Scripts](/t/commissioning-and-hardware-testing-scripts/3865) for more details on how these scripts work and how you can write your own. rad-end

-rad-begin /snap/3.0/ui
-See [Commissioning and Hardware Testing Scripts](/t/commissioning-and-hardware-testing-scripts/3866) for more details on how these scripts work and how you can write your own. rad-end
+See [Commissioning and Hardware Testing Scripts](/t/commissioning-and-hardware-testing-scripts/nnnn) for more details on how these scripts work and how you can write your own.